kyma-project/control-plane/docs/kyma-environment-broker/08-06-orchestration-status.md

 type: Tutorials
 ---

 This tutorial shows how to check the orchestration status.
-Using this API you can fetch data about:
+Using this API, you can fetch data about:
 - A single orchestration
 - All orchestrations
 - Upgrade operations scheduled by a given orchestration